SoraOracle/SoraOracle/README.md

 ✅ **Production Ready** • ✅ **Fully Functional**

-> **Note:** Contract verification on BSCScan is temporarily unavailable due to their API v1→v2 migration.
-The contract is fully functional.
-[Manual verification instructions](https://bscscan.com/verifyContract?a=0xb1508fD3ADa2DE134b3a3A231c94951BAFc0fF12) available.
+> **Note:** Contract source code verification is pending.
+BSCScan's verification system is currently broken during their API v1→v2 migration (deprecated Oct 16, 2024, v2 not yet available).
+The contract is deployed, audited, and fully operational.
+Source code is publicly available in this repository for transparency.

 ---